WELCOME TO SCOTT COUNTY HERITAGE CENTER & MUSEUM

 Museum Director: Jeanne Abbott

-Board Members: John Lizenby (President), Greg Prince (Vice-President), Jeff Cox (CPA), Robin Hollan, Deb Selke, Lena Lundgren, Ron Atkins and Raymond Jones.
+Board Members: John Lizenby (President), Greg Prince (Vice-President), Jeff Cox (CPA), Robin Hollan, Deb Selke (Secretary, Lena Lundgren (Treasurer), Ron Atkins and Raymond Jones.

 Ghost tours continue throughout the year by making an appointment.
 Call the Museum for more information.